For Enquiry: 93450 45466

 30. Is it possible to override static methods of a class?

 No, static methods cannot be overridden.
-Static methods belong to the class itself rather than individual objects, and they are resolved at compile-time.
-When we try to replace a static method, we will not encounter a compilation error.
+Static methods belong to the class rather than individual objects and are resolved at compile time.
+We will not encounter a compilation error when we try to replace a static method.
 However, the overriding will not have any effect when executing the code.

-31. In the following example, how many string objects can be produced?
+31. how many string objects can be produced in the following example?

 Answer: Two objects of the java.lang.String class have been created in the above example.
-Both s1 and s3 are references to the same object, which contains the text “I am Java Expert”.
+Both s1 and s3 reference the same object, which contains the text “I am Java Expert”.

 32. Is a string considered a data type in Java?